 The CES is designed to bridge your studying of economics in college and the analytical insights you would be expected to derive from the same news your future recruiter or CEO are reading today.
-In this assignment, you are expected to work in groups of 3-4 students to do the following:
+In this assignment, you are expected to work in groups of 2-3 students to do the following:

-- 1) Find two news articles on a course-related topic that appear on a reputable news site between August 21, 2023 and November 4, 2023.
-E-mail both articles to me by November 5, 2023. - 2) Use the material learned in the course to explain, analyze, compare or contrast the changes in economic variables discussed in the article.
+- 1) Find two news articles on a course-related topic that appear on a reputable news site between September 3, 2024 and November 11, 2024.
+E-mail both articles to me by November 12, 2024. - 2) Use the material learned in the course to explain, analyze, compare or contrast the changes in economic variables discussed in the article.
 For instance, if the articles discuss the economic growth rates in the US and Germany over a certain period of time, your job would be to identify the reasons mentioned in the article for the different/similar growth rates and "translate" them using frameworks you learned in class (for example: what happened to planned expenditure categories and aggregate supply/demand curves, which curves shifted in which direction and why they did according to the article, etc.; we will be doing dozens of similar exercises throughout the course) - 3) You are encouraged to select your articles, prepare your initial analysis, and come discuss it (I don't teach through e-mail) with me at any point during the semester.
-I will provide you with my detailed feedback.
-Come back as many times as you need to "nail it." - 4) You will NOT be submitting your final work outside class time.
-You WILL have 40 minutes to explain and write your analysis of the articles on the last day of class (see schedule).
-I will provide some questions or "pointers" to help you structure your summary analysis. - 5) Of course, the grade will be different for different group members depending on how well they develop their analyses during those 40 minutes. - 6) Being repetitive: treat me like a member of your group.
+I will provide you with my detailed feedback during office hours.
+Come back as many times as you need to "nail it." - 4) You will NOT be "turning in" your CES.
+You WILL have 40 minutes to summarize your analysis of the articles during the last class of the semester (see schedule). - 5) Of course, the grade will be different for different group members depending on how well they develop their analyses during those 40 minutes. - 6) Being repetitive: treat me like a member of your group.
 Come as many times as you wish to discuss your work with me during office hours.